Sage-Bionetworks/portalsDocs/articles/custom_storage_location.md

 <br/>

-### Example of uploading a file to S3 bucket
+### Adding Files in Your S3 Bucket to Synapse

-A `FileHandle` is a Synapse representation of the file, therefore you will have to specify all the metadata below for Synapse to recognize it.
+ If the bucket is read-only or you already have content in the bucket, you will have to add representations of the files in Synapse using a script.
+This is done using a `FileHandle` which is a Synapse representation of the file.
+If your bucket is set for read-write access, the files can be added to the bucket using the Synapse interface.

 {% tabs %}